marcrocny/mindex-code-challenge/update_notes.md

 * Adding fully separated input, output and data models, using a mapping tool (e.g., AutoMapper) for transformations.
     * This would be required to fix the apparent discrepancy between the existing output and model described in the documentation.
+* Adding Swagger documentation--even for non-public APIs, this is very useful.

 ## Task 1 Notes
 Introduced a simple iterative query mechanism.
 An "including children" query was added separately, so as